neuralvis/elpa-mirror/melpa/vc-hgcmd-readme.txt

 - It is possible to answer to hg questions, e.g. pick action during merge

 - Option to display shelves in `vc-dir'

+- View changes made by revision; diff to parents Additional bindings in `log-view-mode':
+ - `c c' view change made by revision at point (-c option to hg diff command)
+ - `c 1' view diff between revision at point and its first parent
+ - `c 2' view diff between revision at point and its second parent `C c', `C 1' and `C 2' shows corresponding diffs for whole changeset.